louismullie/temp-data/markdown_final/a786d1b6-58ef-f12c-3b7b-ddcc81b3ecca.md

 Search Strategy

-Trials were identified from a last updated search of the Specialized Register of the Cochrane Dementia and Cognitive Improvement Group on 10 July 2003 using the terms ("agitat*" or "distur*" or "behavi*" or "aggress*") and "valproic" or "valproate" or "divalpro*."
+Trials were identified from a last updated search of the Specialized Register of the Cochrane Dementia and Cognitive Improvement Group on 10 July 2003 using the terms ("agitat" or "distur" or "behavi" or "aggress") and "valproic" or "valproate" or "divalpro".
 This Register contains articles from all major health care databases and many ongoing trials databases and is regularly updated.
 The reviewers contacted the authors of publications and drug companies manufacturing valproic acid for additional information.

 Selection Criteria